 Credit Repair Cloud requires that all customers comply with the TSR and any other applicable laws and regulations to continue using its software.

 A surety bond is a three-party agreement that legally binds your credit repair company (who needs the bond), the state (who requires the bond) and a surety company that sells the bond.
 If you fail to perform or cause consumers harm, the bond will cover resulting damages or losses.
 Choose the state you are considering doing business in and find out if a bond is required.

-We are not aware of any “state” license requirements specifically for credit repair; however depending on your city and county you may be required to obtain a local tax receipt, permit or local professional license.
-Click on the state you are considering doing business in and if any of our research shows that state requires a license, it will be shown for that state.
+Some states have specific license and/or registration requirements.
+For example, depending on your city and county you may be required to obtain a local tax receipt, permit, or local professional license.
+Click on the state you are considering doing business in to find more information.

 Legal disclaimer: Our software products and resources offer credit information, not legal advice.
 We make every effort to ensure the accuracy of the information and to clearly explain your options.
 However, we do not provide legal advice (i.e.; the application of the law to your individual circumstances).
 For legal advice, please consult an attorney, your city or your state.

 How our step-by-step ‘Dispute Process Blueprint’ saves you time and gives you the flexibility to run your business.